-The tty_operations Structure in Detail
+The tty operations Structure in Detail

-The tty_operations structure contains all of the function callbacks that can be set by a tty driver and called by the tty core.
-Currently, all of the function pointers contained in this structure are also in the tty_driver structure, but that will be replaced soon with only an instance of this structure.
+The tty\operations structure contains all of the function callbacks that can be set by a tty driver and called by the tty core.
+Currently, all of the function pointers contained in this structure are also in the tty driver structure, but that will be replaced soon with only an instance of this structure.

 '''

-int (open)(struct tty_struct tty, struct file filp);
+int (open)(struct tty struct tty, struct file filp);

 The open function.

 '''

-void (close)(struct tty_struct tty, struct file filp);
+void (\close)(struct tty struct \ tty, struct file \ filp); The close function.

-The close function. int (write)(struct tty struct tty, const unsigned char buf, int count);
+int (\write)(struct tty struct \ tty, const unsigned char \buf, int count); The write function.

-void (put char)(struct tty struct tty, unsigned char ch);
+void (\put char)(struct tty struct \tty, unsigned char ch);